Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements

 The problem of interest is to track an underwater maneuvering target

-where $P_T(t) = [x_T(t), y_T(t)]^{\top} \in \mathbb{R}^{2}$ is the 2-D position of the moving target and $h_x(t, P_T)$ and $h_y(t, P_T(t))$ are {\it unknown}, piecewise continuous in $t$, and locally Lipschitz in $P_T(t)$ for all $t\geq 0$.
+where $P_T(t) \in \mathbb{R}^{d}$ is the position of the moving target in the $d$-dimensional space and each element of $ \boldsymbol{h}_x(t, P_T)$ is {\it unknown}, piecewise continuous in $t$, and locally Lipschitz in $P_T(t)$ for all $t\geq 0$.
 The target model is quite different from previous works such as \cite{li2022three} and \cite{hu2021bearing}, in which a known constant-velocity target is considered.
 In comparison, the target model we consider is {\it unknown} and {\it nonlinear}, which greatly increase challenges on tracking.